adamrehn/ue4-docker/README.md

 ### Basic usage

-The `ue4-capture` image is built under Linux when the `ue4-package` image has also been built.
-The `ue4-capture` image can be used to either run Unreal projects directly or to build and package them for use inside any Docker container that is based on the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) or [nvidia/cudagl](https://hub.docker.com/r/nvidia/cudagl/) base images.
+The `ue4-full` image can be used with NVIDIA Docker to either run Unreal projects directly or to build and package them for use inside any Docker container that is based on the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) or [nvidia/cudagl](https://hub.docker.com/r/nvidia/cudagl/) base images.
 For more details on using NVIDIA Docker images, see the [official documentation](https://github.com/NVIDIA/nvidia-docker).

 When running inside an OpenGL-enabled NVIDIA Docker container, the Unreal Engine will automatically default to offscreen rendering.
 You can capture the contents of the framebuffer using the [UE4Capture](https://github.com/adamrehn/UE4Capture) plugin in exactly the same way as when running outside of a container.